grnhse/greenhouse-api-docs/source/includes/harvest/_job_posts.md

     {
       "required": false,
       "private": false,
-      "label": "Have you ever won the lottery?", "name": "question_234567",
+      "label": "Have you ever worked for our organization before?", "name": "question_234567",
       "type": "boolean",
       "values": [